-Configure Generic OIDC
+Configure OIDC

 Set up Angos to accept tokens from any OIDC-compliant identity provider (Google, Okta, Auth0, Keycloak, etc.).